Riada125/Project-2/README.md

 ### Functional Components and Styling

 Functional components such as `ChartCard` and `TrackCard` are used to render the information from the API in a visually pleasing way.
-Due to this being a hackathon, we used the Bulma CSS Framework to keep out layout simple, clean and suitable for mobile.
+Due to this being a hackathon, we used the Bulma CSS Framework to keep our layout simple, clean and suitable for mobile.

 An example of the `TrackCard` functional component is below: